isteiakakis/number-theory-problem-set-5/README.md

 # number-theory-problem-set-5

-Inside the overdue directory the remainder function in the remainder_.py file is implememented in a much more efficient way than the previous implementation.
+Inside the "overdue/" directory the remainder function in the remainder_.py file is implememented in a much more efficient way than the previous implementation.

 Huge difference can be observed for big exponents.